-Q: What is my login and password for eDATA™?
+Q: What is my login and password for eDATA®?

-A: To log on to eDATA™, use your ERA customer number.
-If you need to reset your password, visit the password maintenance page on eDATA™.
+A: To log on to eDATA®, use your ERA customer number.
+If you need to create or reset your password, visit the login page on eDATA®.

-Q: How can I tell if I have finished entering my PT study data in eDATA™?
+Q: How can I tell if I have finished entering my PT study data in eDATA®?

-A: When entering your data online, be sure to select “view study summary” when you reach step 3 of the data entry process.
-If you can view your study summary, all the data has been completely added.
-Also, you will receive an email confirmation with a summary of the data you have submitted.
+A: After entering your data online, be sure to select “view study summary” in Step 3.
+You will also receive an email confirmation with a summary of the data you have submitted.
 Please be certain to review the summary and verify the completeness and accuracy of your data.